 And when you have that experience next time, reflect on what you’ve done differently and how that went.

 Where are you now regarding your chronic condition’s anniversary?

 Whew!
 That has been one remembering journey!
 I think we all need a rest now!
 On a serious note, these questions help you acknowledge all the facets of your experiences with respect.
 By doing that, you learn what you can do going forwards.
 And that learning and adapting is vital for living well with a long-term chronic condition or serious illness.

 And where am I?
 I went on a kayak trip this past weekend and kayaked 8+ miles.
 It did mean I slept for 14 hours afterwards as my body was knackered.
 But I am happy to have found a physical activity which is good for my health and I can share it with others.
 So this week I celebrated by remembering and buying my very own kayak.

 Over to you

-How do you mark this kind of anniversary?
-How do you remember?
+How do you mark your chronic condition’s anniversary?
 What do you do that helps you?
 Share by leaving a comment.
 And if you tried the approach outlined here or have questions, share them too.

 1 Definition of ‘celebrate’ available at https://www.thefreedictionary.com/celebrate